 Besides artistic pursuits I am also a qualified wilderness guide and outdoor instructor in several sports.
 I have led people on trips throughout Scotland, sharing our beautiful landscapes with people from all walks of life.

-If you are interested in featuring or using any of my work please get in touch through the contact page of the site.
+If you are interested in featuring or using any of my work please get in touch through the contact page at the bottom of this page.